 Federal Reserve sees US economic outlook remaining favourable

-Policy likely to remain ‘appropriate’ with room for improvement in business investment and employment
+Policy likely to remain ‘appropriate’ with room for improvement in business investment, employment

+Federal Reserve building in Washington.
+According to Fed policymakers, risks to the outlook are ‘somewhat more favourable’ since their last meeting, in December.
+Photograph: Andrew Harrer/Bloomberg

 US Federal Reserve policymakers discussed maintaining the Fed’s policy rate at 1.5 to 1.75 per cent “for a time” at their meeting at the end of January, to support both a recovery in business investment and a labour market with room still left to improve.